 Advertisers win because the bots optimize for their specific website and its audience, factoring in all traceable micro-moments in the process.
 There will always be competition for traffic and conversions, but since each site is slightly different, bots can optimize for that specific site and its audience.

-If a site is winning conversions at a certain time of day with a certain set of keywords, the competitors can also win, either with a slightly different set of keywords or slightly different times of day.
+If a site is winning conversions at a certain time of day with a certain set of keywords, then the competitors can also win, either with a slightly different set of keywords or at a slightly different time of day.
 Where two advertisers go head to head on a specific set of keywords at a specific time of day, account structure usually wins, as better structured accounts usually have a higher Quality Score.

 Search engines win because a better user experience means more clicks, which results in more exposure and more revenue.

 Why isn’t all of this automated yet?
 Ideally, I believe we need to be living in a digital world where a non-tech-savvy small business owner has access to an SEO-optimized website generated by a smart bot.